mykefon/cheatsheets-/lunix_Ubuntu_cli.md

 nano [file]: Open a file in the Nano text editor

 vi [file]: Open a file in the Vim text editor
+- esc + i: in other to make changes to the file!
+- esc + ":" :in other to exit the file
+  • :wq or wq!: to write or save the file before            .        exiting
+  • q : exit with Saving

+- esc + DD: to delete a full line at ones

 cat [file] | grep [pattern]: Search for a pattern in a file using piped commands